Classic Motorcycle Build

 What I Ride

 My first motorcycle was a 1972 Harley-Davidson Sportster, which I bought wrecked in 1981.
-There was no internet then, all I had for guidance was a few motorhead buddies and the factory shop manual.
+There was no internet then, all I had for guidance was a few motorhead buddies and a factory shop manual.
 But six months later, I was riding.

 author Mark Trotta